LayerManager/layman/doc/async-file-upload.md

 </form>
 ```

-Now, if you add `target="/rest/workspaces/some_workspace_name/layers" method="POST" enctype="multipart/form-data"` to the `form` element and let user click on Submit button, the browser will send everything to server **synchronously**.
+Now, if you add `target="/rest/layers" method="POST" enctype="multipart/form-data"` to the `form` element and let user click on Submit button, the browser will send everything to server **synchronously**.
 To do it **asynchronously**, you need to add some extra logic.

 ## JavaScript

 Brief overview:
-- before [POST Workspace Layers](rest.md#post-workspace-layers) request is sent to the server, check file sizes and decide if to make sync or async file upload
+- before [POST Layers](rest.md#post-layers) request is sent to the server, check file sizes and decide if to make sync or async file upload
 - if async, switch from files to file names and save files for later async upload
-- send [POST Workspace Layers](rest.md#post-workspace-layers) request using AJAX
+- send [POST Layers](rest.md#post-layers) request using AJAX
 - if async, read server response to setup [Resumable.js](https://github.com/23/resumable.js/) correctly, and start async upload of files

 Example: